ITfoxtec/FoxIDs/docs/howto-oidc-foxids.md

      > It is possible to select another up-party in the parallel track.
 E.g. `azure_ad` with the `https://localhost:44330/testcorp/dev2/foxids_oidcpkce(azure_ad)/` authority.
  2. Add the profile and email scopes (possible other or more scopes).
  3. Add the parallel FoxIDs track application registration client's client secret.
- 6. Add the claims which will be transferred from the up-party to the down-parties.
+ 6. Add the claims which will be transferred from the up-party to the application registrations.
 E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the parallel FoxIDs tracks access token.
  7. Click create.

  ![Parallel FoxIDs application registration client](images/howto-oidc-foxids-up-party.png)

 That's it, you are done.

-> Your new up-party can now be selected as an allowed up-party in the down-parties in you track.
+> Your new up-party can now be selected as an allowed up-party in the application registrations in you track.
-> The down-parties in you track can read the claims from your up-party.
+> The application registrations in you track can read the claims from your up-party.
 It is possible to add the access_token claim to include the parallel FoxIDs tracks access token as a claim in the issued access token.